- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 Antigua and Barbuda’s Citizenship by Investment program allows individuals and family members to acquire citizenship through investments starting from $230,000, typically in the form of a donation to the National Development Fund.

 Another option is a $300,000 real estate investment or business investment.
-These beautiful islands are a great place to gain residency because the application process takes four to six months, and there is no long-term residency requirement except for a short five-day stay within the first five years.
+These islands are a great place to gain residency because the application process takes four to six months, and there is no long-term residency requirement except for a short five-day stay within the first five years.

 Successful applicants enjoy visa-free access to over 150 countries and tax benefits, such as no wealth, gift, inheritance, or capital gains taxes.